 Students who are completing a thesis seminar for their major can petition to use this course to fulfill the GPP Minor capstone in place of GPP 196.
 To pursue this option, the thesis needs to meaningfully integrate a scholarly, pragmatic, or personal reflection of the student's Practice Experience in his/her major field of study.
 Students who use their major thesis to fulfill the Capstone Reflection requirement for the minor may not overlap any additional courses between their major and minor.
-Students must submit the <a href="https://dx.doi.org/10.1001/jhp.1001/jhp.1001

-GPP DIRECTED ELECTIVES

-Directed Elective 1: Global and Area Studies

-The intent of this directed elective is to train students in the geographical context in which poverty and poverty action must be understood.
+Students must submit the Thesis Approval form to gppminor@berkeley.edu to receive permission to utilize this option.
+GPP DIRECTED ELECTIVES Directed Elective 1: Global and Area Studies The intent of this directed elective is to train students in the geographical context in which poverty and poverty action must be understood.
 Known as 'Area Studies,' such a framework encourages students to select a world-region/country in which they may wish to gain deep knowledge.

-An Area Studies elective must have a

 An Area Studies elective must have a geographical connection to the location of a student's practice experience.
 However, a course from the 'Global Studies' category may also be taken if the themes of the course are relevant to the students' practice experience.
 This category includes courses focused on transnational and global processes.

-Directed Elective 2: Sectors and Methods

-The intent of this directed elective is to train students in the specific issues and skills that are associated with different domains of poverty analysis and poverty action.
+Directed Elective 2: Sectors and Methods The intent of this directed elective is to train students in the specific issues and skills that are associated with different domains of poverty analysis and poverty action.
 Such knowledge is an integral component of both the theoretical understanding of poverty and inequality, and of the ability to act in the domain of global development.
 This elective must relate to the sector/method focus of a student's practice experience.
 The electives do not need to be taken in any particular sequence (but will benefit most if taken prior to the Practice Experience).
 Approved electives taken before declaring the GPP minor are eligible.

-SELECTING DIRECTED ELECTIVES

-The list of approved courses by semester can be found here: "Requirements."
+SELECTING DIRECTED ELECTIVES The list of approved courses by semester can be found here: "Requirements."
 New lists are released approximately one week before phase 1 enrollment begins.
 Students are encouraged to consult with a GPP Advisor when selecting their elective courses.

-OR

 Students may also submit a course substitution form to:

 Take an elective course, related to your practice experience, that is not listed on the approved elective course lists

+OR

 Take an elective course that is listed on the GPP approved elective course lists, but is not related to your practice experience (approved under exceptional circumstances)

 SAMPLE ACADEMIC PLANS

 SAMPLE PLAN 1

-FALL 2019
+FALL 2020

 - GPP 115

-SPRING 2020

-- GPP 105

-- Global and Area Studies Elective
+SPRING 2021 - GPP 105 - Global and Area Studies Elective

-SUMMER 2020
+SUMMER 2021

 - Practice Experience

-FALL 2020

-- GPP 196

-- Sectors and Methods Elective
+FALL 2021 - GPP 196 - Sectors and Methods Elective

 CAN BE FULFILLED CONCURRENTLY: